 Other family mansions that Platt designed or renovated:

-The Frank Cheney, Jr., mansion at 20 Hartford Road, now owned by the South Methodist Church and the location of the Greater Manchester Chamber of Commerce.
+The Frank Cheney, Jr., mansion at 20 Hartford Road, is now owned by the South Methodist Church and the location of the Greater Manchester Chamber of Commerce.
 Frank Cheney, Jr., engaged Platt to build this brick mansion in 1901, and to add a third floor in 1921.

-The Clifford Cheney mansion, a relatively modest 5,000-square-foot pink stucco house built in 1904 for Clifford and his bride, Alice Elizabeth (Cass) Cheney, who was also his cousin.
+The Clifford Cheney mansion, a relatively modest 5,000-square-foot pink stucco house, was built in 1904 for Clifford and his bride, Alice Elizabeth (Cass) Cheney, who was also his cousin.
 Alice's father, John Sherwood Cheney, lived in the mansion across Forest Street.
 The street address for the Clifford Cheney mansion is Forest Street, but the front faces Hartford Road and the Great Lawn.

 The John Davenport Cheney mansion at 151 Hartford Road was a 1905 Platt design.
 At 4,000 square feet, it is one of the smallest mansions.
 In 1942 the Dobkin family moved to this house – they were the first non-Cheney family to live in one of the mansions.
 Today it is the home of the Alison Gill Lodge, part of the nonprofit Shelter for Women.